zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    Raised for each policy script loaded by the script interpreter.

-   :path: The full path to the script loaded.
+   :param path: The full path to the script loaded.

-   :level: The "nesting level": zero for a top-level Zeek script and incremented
+   :param level: The "nesting level": zero for a top-level Zeek script and incremented
           recursively for each ``@load``.